larenspear/larenspear/README.md

 ### Hi there 👋

+I'm a computational chemist turned software person from San Antonio, Texas.
+I am in my final year at the University of Texas, where I will graduate with a Chemistry degree and an Elements of Computing certificate.
+I love coffee, trivia, and electronic music.
+I mostly use Python, but I've used all sorts of languages at one point or another through the random computing courses I've taken.

+I don't have many projects of my own, but do check out the oddities I have here.
+Thanks for stopping by!

+📫: larenspear@utexas.edu

 <!--
 **larenspear/larenspear** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.